Weave Code

 • Laravel Ecosystem Compatibility:

-• Configuration: Supports .env variables for rate limits (e.g., RATE_LIMIT=60/second), enabling environment-specific tuning.
+• Configuration: Supports .env variables for dynamic tuning (e.g., RATE_LIMIT=60/second), enabling environment-specific configurations.

 • Dependencies:

-• Redis: Required for distributed setups (but optional for single-server apps).
+• Redis: Still required for distributed setups but optional for single-server apps.
 Assumes Redis is pre-configured in config/database.php.

-• PHP Extensions: No additional extensions beyond Laravel’s defaults (e.g., predis or php-redis for Redis).
+• PHP Extensions: No additional requirements beyond Laravel’s defaults (e.g., predis or php-redis for Redis).

 • Customization Points:

-• Leaky Bucket Parameters: Adjustable capacity (bucket size) and refill_rate (tokens/second) per route.
+• Leaky Bucket Parameters: Adjustable capacity and refill_rate per route remain unchanged.

 • Response Customization: Override default 429 Too Many Requests responses via middleware handle() method.